dbirman/volcanoes/content/post/2022_04_02_mcloughlin.md

 ![img1](/static/mcloughlin/IMG_0510.png)

-After an hour or so of wandering I got my first up-close view of McLoughlin!
+After an hour or so of wandering I got my first up-close view of of the volcano!
 That Southeast slope was looking pretty promising.
 Also, at this point the ground became snow, thank goodness!

 ![img1](/static/mcloughlin/IMG_0509.png)